top of page

 An independent clause is a complete idea.
 It is a stand-alone sentence consisting of a subject, a verb, and often a complement or object.
 The object impacts the subject's action, but the complement is a component that follows the verb and gives further information about the subject or object.

 A dependent clause is an incomplete idea.
 It is a sentence fragment that consists of a subordinator, a subject, and a verb.
+It requires an independent clause to form a complete thought (Azar & Hagen, 2009).
 Subordinators are subordinating conjunctions, including relative pronouns that introduce dependent clauses (subordinates) such as after, although, as, because, before, by the time, even if, even though, if, so that, in case, once, only, since, so, though, till, unless, until, when, whenever, where, whereas, wherever, and while.
-The three dependent clauses are nouns, adjectives, and adverbs.
+The three dependent clauses are noun clause, adjective clause, and adverb clause.

 2. Sentence Types